What Do Foxes Eat? Wild & Urban Fox Diet Info & Habits

 Wild foxes have a varied diet that primarily consists of small mammals, birds, and insects.
 However, they are also known to consume fruits and vegetables when available.

-Small Mammals and Birds
+Small mammals and birds

 Mice, voles, and rabbits constitute a significant portion of a wild fox’s diet.
 They also prey on birds, especially ground-nesting ones.
 These animals provide the necessary protein and fat required for their survival.

-Insects and Other Invertebrates
+Insects and other invertebrates

 Insects, such as beetles and grasshoppers, are a crucial part of their diet, especially during spring and summer.
 They also consume worms and other invertebrates, which are rich in nutrients.